Reading-eScience-Centre/coverage-restapi/spec.md

 {...}
 ```

-There are several things to consider here:
-- If there would be just a single page, then none of the above would happen.
-  There would be no redirect to page one and there would be no navigational metadata.
-  Paging only comes into effect when there is more than one page.
-- Navigational metadata has to be included in the response of each page.
+**Requirement:** A collection itself and a page of it must be separate resources,
+including the first page.

+**Requirement:** Each page resource must include links to navigate the paged collection,
+at a minimum a link to the next page, if it is not the last.
-  If the format itself allows to include those (as above inside the `"view"` property)
+If the format does not allow to include such links, then Link headers as shown above
-  in an interoperable way then this should be done.
-  In addition, matching Link headers may be included as well.
+with `rel="first"`, `rel="prev"`, `rel="next"`, `rel="last"` must be used.

+**Requirement:** If the format supports resource identifiers (as above), then the collection elements
+have to be associated to the collection resource and *not* the page resource.
+Only the navigation links may be associated with the page resource.
-  However, if the format does not allow to include navigational metadata, then
+If the format does not support resource identifiers, then a Link header with `ref="canonical"`
-  the Link headers are required.
-- A server is not required to support all navigation patterns.
-This means that
-  "first" and "last" are optional.
-A server can also just support forward traversal.
+is required that links back to the collection resource.

+**Recommendation:** If a collection offers pages, then the collection resource should
+redirect to the first page with a "303 See Other" HTTP status.

+**Recommendation:** If a collection would only contain a single page, then paged
+collection resources should not be offered at all.

+**Recommendation:** The `Link` headers (incl. "canonical") should be included in page resources to provide
+context and a way of navigation independent of what the format includes.

-- If JSON-LD is used as a format, then the navigational metadata should be included
+**Recommendation:** If JSON-LD is used as a format, then the navigation controls should be included
 as above using the Hydra ontology in a non-default graph.
 The default graph should
-  not be used to logically separate the actual data from the control metadata.
+not be used to logically separate the actual data from the control data.
-- If the format supports resource identifiers (as above), then the collection elements
-  have to be associated to the collection resource and *not* the page resource.
-  Only the navigational metadata may be associated with the page resource.
-  If the format does not support resource identifiers, then a Link header with "canonical"
-  is required that links back to the collection resource, otherwise it is optional but
-  recommended.

 ## 6. Embedded resources